Supporting professional development through governance

-Our CEO Louise Cooper explains why understanding the professional benefits of school governance is so important, and how our new research is supporting our volunteers and partners in getting the most out of the opportunity.
+Our CEO Hannah Stolton explains why understanding the professional benefits of school governance is so important, and how our new research is supporting our volunteers and partners in getting the most out of the opportunity.

 Upskilling employees is a priority for many of our business and university partners.
 By encouraging staff to volunteer as school governors, organisations are able to support local communities while developing their workforce.
 At Governors for Schools, we’ve long recognised the importance of business skills in school governance, and for 20 years, have been placing people who bring professional expertise on governing boards to improve school performance.

 Over the last year, we’ve been working to show exactly how being a school governor influences professional development.
 We set about proving the link through research, engaging with over 100 governors to find out how they’d benefitted from the role, and where.
 The research revealed a close match between the skills used in a school governance and in a professional context.
 In particular, governors noted overlap in providing challenge, strategic planning, developing professional relationships, and leading others.